We are proud to present our 4th Annual 2026 Dakota Lakota Summer Institute (DLSI)!

 Continuing Education Units (CEUs)

-Alternatively, all courses (including the above) are available for Continuing Education Units (CEUs) instead of College Credit.
+All courses are available for Continuing Education Units (CEUs).
+There are no courses available for College Credit this summer.
 There is no cost to the student for CEUs.
-We still recommend that CEU students attend for all three weeks, but they may alternatively attend for only one or two weeks.
-CEU students require the prior consent of the instructor if they intend to join the course later than the first week.
-The deadline to register for CEU Courses is Friday, May 23rd.
+We recommend that CEU students attend for two weeks but they may alternatively attend for only one week.
+CEU students require the prior consent of the instructor if they intend to join the course the second week.
+The deadline to register for CEU Courses is Friday, May 22nd

 Lodging

-Students must be 18 years or older to stay in campus housing without a chaperone.
+Students must be 18 years or older to stay on campus housing without a chaperone.

 Meals